 - Provide participants with opportunities to demonstrate collaborative and inter-disciplinary, as well as individual and discipline-focused, working.

-As a programme of professional development for those who teach and support learning in Higher Education, PCUTL is underpinned, in all Modules, by Professional Values.
+As a programme of professional development for those who teach and support learning in Higher Education, PgCUTL is underpinned, in all Modules, by Professional Values.
 Participants on the programme will be expected to reflect these values in all areas of teaching practice.
-The PCUTL Programme’s Professional Values (below) reflect those widely associated with programmes of this kind and are aligned with those articulated in the UKPSF.
+The PgCUTL Programme’s Professional Values (below) reflect those widely associated with programmes of this kind and are aligned with those articulated in the UKPSF.

 - An understanding of how students learn;